inf112-v20/Macrohard/deliverables/Obligatory Assignment 2.md

 3. The programming cards
 (with move values) need to indicate if the robot is moving in a forward or backward direction.
-Given that the programming cards (with move values) are to behave according to the game mechanics, a majority of the cards should be moving the robot in a forwards direction, whilst some cards should be moving it in a backwards direction.\
+Given that the programming cards (with move values) are to behave according to the roboRallyGame mechanics, a majority of the cards should be moving the robot in a forwards direction, whilst some cards should be moving it in a backwards direction.\
-4. The game mechanics requires the programming cards to have a priority value, so that the turn of which robot is to move is held in order.
+4. The roboRallyGame mechanics requires the programming cards to have a priority value, so that the turn of which robot is to move is held in order.
-Given that the players are about to move their robot, the game must control which robot is to move first, second, etc.
+Given that the players are about to move their robot, the roboRallyGame must control which robot is to move first, second, etc.
 5. As a user, I need
 to be dealt programming cards, so that I can program my robot.
 Given